 Property rights

-The private sector plays an important role in the economy, and the government allows 100% foreign investment in any commercial, trading or industrial activity, except in a few regulated sectors.
+The private sector plays an important role in the economy and, except for some regulated subsectors, the government allows unrestricted foreign investment in any commercial, trading or industrial activity.
+Relevant procedures for incorporating, operating and winding up private companies are regulated by the Companies Act of 2007.

 Private enterprise